So! It’s been a looooooooooooooooooooong time since I wrote a blog post.

 Last, but not least, make sure you save Christmas cards that you find to be exceptionally beautiful.
 It’s the cheapest art you can get!
 This card was given to us by friends, and it honestly could not be more perfect for this particular frame.
 I’m not sure if you can tell in the photo, but the white parts are embossed with glitter.

 “Peace” is such a simple word, but such a powerful one, especially this year.
-I will not deny that I haven’t yet been in the Christmas spirit this time, and a good part of that is due to the horrors going on in the eastern parts of the world.
+I will not deny that I haven’t yet been in the Christmas spirit this time, and a good part of that is due to the horrors going on in the eastern parts of the world: the situation in Syria.
 My heart breaks for the refugees, and my soul is troubled within me.
 I know “there is nothing new under the sun,” but it feels like the world needs a Prince of Peace now, more than ever.

 I pray that “Because of God’s tender mercy, the morning light from heaven is about to break upon us, to give light to those who sit in darkness and in the shadow of death, and to guide us to the path of peace.”